nexodus-io/nexodus/docs/development/design/design-discovery.md

 ### Nodes without a firewall and/or NAT device between them (currently supported)

 - Nexodus will peer end nodes directly that share the same reflexive address discovered via a STUN (Session Traversal Utilities for NAT) server.
 - This means that when both nodes share the same public or "reflexive address" (as defined in the above figure), Nexodus assumes that other peers are likely to have direct access to one another.
-Each peer has their stun/reflexive address in the peer listing received from the controller.
+Each peer has their stun/reflexive address in the peer listing received from the service.
 - Next, the Nexodus agent will look up the "Local Address" (see Figure 1) of a peer candidate in the peer listing and attempt to probe for connectivity.
 If this probing succeeds, we consider it a likely candidate match, and both peers set up the connection to one another with a /32 host route and wireguard tunnel.

 ### Nodes with a firewall and/or NAT device between them (currently supported)